financelurker/crypto-trades-firefly-iii/README.md

   - Optional
   - Default: false

-# How to add exchanges
+# How to extend this service

+## Add supported Exchanges

+Please see the documentation on [how to add supported exchanges](src/backends/exchanges).

+## Add supported Blockchains

-Please see the documentation on [how to extend this service](src/backend/exchanges).
+Please see the documentation on [how to add supported Blockchains](src/backends/public_ledgers).

 # Disclaimer
 This app needs access tokens for your Firefly III instance, and access tokens/API-Keys for your crypto trading platform account.
 It is absolutely okay to only give read-permissions to that access tokens/API-Keys, as there will be no writing actions to crypto trading platform by this service.